jasmaine/ewa/README.md

 ```

 E-mail templates needs to be setup before and stored in the folder /app/template/mails.
-Each mail will be called using the $param type.
+Each mail will be called using the @param $type.
 File structure needs top be: type + language => type.en.mail.php or passwordreset.en.mail.php